cebel/pyhgnc/docs/source/models.rst

 Data Models
 ===========

-`PyUniProt` uses `SQLAlchemy <http://www.sqlalchemy.org/>`_ to store the data in the database.
+`PyHGNC` uses `SQLAlchemy <http://www.sqlalchemy.org/>`_ to store the data in the database.
-Use instance of :class:`pyhgnc.manager.query.QueryManager` to query the content of the database.
+You can use an instance of :class:`pyhgnc.manager.query.QueryManager` to query the content of the database.

 Entity–relationship model: